MoonstoneStudios/WakaSkies/README.md

 # WakaSkies

 <img src="https://github.com/MoonstoneStudios/WakaSkies/blob/main/wakaskies%20logo.png?raw=true)" width="150px" height="150px" />

-GitHub Skylines but for WakaTime!
+Generate a 3D model of your time spent programming!
+You can export it as an STL for 3D printing!
+WakaSkies is like GitHub Skylines but for time spent programming!
 This project was written in C# and uses [MonoGame](https://www.monogame.net/) for the desktop client.
+You need to have a WakaTime account to use.
 [Take me to the downloads!](https://github.com/MoonstoneStudios/WakaSkies/releases)

 ## Project Breakdown
 - `WakaSkies.WakaAPI` - This project houses the code related to making a request to WakaTime and loading it.